Jonahlahona/Dualsense-Chord-Keeper/README.md

 # DualSense Chord Keeper

 DualSense Chord Keeper is a tool created out of frustration.
-I constantly would forget what device I had connected to what button and I decided to try to do something about it.
+I constantly would forget what device I had paired to what button and I decided to try to do something about it.
 This is AI code, all of it.
 I wanted to also use this as a way to learn and better understand how to code, so in the future I'd like to do a whole rewrite with properly checked over code.
 Use at your own risk, I haven't had any issues but who knows.

 ---